addario-org/currencycloud-java-client/README.md

 We actively support the latest version of the SDK.
 We support the immediate previous version on best-efforts basis.
 All other versions are no longer supported nor maintained.

 # Release History
-* [1.0.3] - Update com.github.mmazi.rescu to latest version, desupport Java 7, add support for Java 9 and Java 10, fix bug in Beneficiary Date of Birth (#55), introduce builder pattern for *find* query parameters and deprecate tight-coupled methods
+* [1.0.3] - Update com.github.mmazi.rescu to latest version, desupport Java 7, add support for Java 9 and Java 10, fix bug in Beneficiary Date of Birth (#55), introduce builder pattern for *find* query parameters, deprecate tight-coupled methods and add production logging settings filtering out token and key
 * [0.9.1] - Add Transfers and IBANs, add missing API paths and operations (#42), update dependencies to newer versions, bug fixes (including #32 and #38), and other minor changes
 * [0.7.8] - Address a concurrency issue discovered in the onBehalfOf functionality (#48)